eleda77/eleda77.github.io/docs/vocab_list.md

 **aptronym** - a person's name that is regarded as amusingly appropriate to their occupation (ie last name Sleeper)

+**arenaceous** - resembling, made of, or containing sand or sandy particles

 **argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply

 **argot** - the jargon or slang of a particular group or class